 TEXAS' OWN UTOPIA

-Texas has its own Utopia, nestled in the state's breathtaking Hill Country region in Ulvalde County—and though an academic utopia may be impossible to achieve, the people of Utopia, Texas have done a fine job creating a setting that suits folks just fine—and that goes for the friendly reception they roll out to their visitors, too.
+The term’s definition has been altered a little over the centuries, and has come to mean more of a place of great beauty and tranquility.
+It’s definitely an admirable goal to aim for!
+The Lone Star State has its own Utopia, nestled in the breathtaking Hill Country region in northeastern Ulvalde County.
+While a strictly academic utopia may be impossible to achieve, the people of Utopia, Texas have done a respectable job creating a setting that suits the local folks just fine.
+That goes for the friendly reception and hospitality they roll out for their visitors, too!

 Texas’ Utopia didn’t start that way, in name or in theory.
 Captain William Ware fought admirably in the Texas Revolution, and as early as 1835 he had fallen in love with the Sabinal River Valley.
 He resolved to settle there, and was finally able to do so in 1852.
 Other settlers soon followed suit, and in 1856 a post office was established, the town being named Waresville in honor of its founder.
 A quick note of interest here: the Waresville cemetery just south of Utopia still retains that name, a gentle reminder of the town’s origins.

 During the 1870s, skirmishes between Native American tribes and white settlers intensified, and some of them came to a deadly end on both sides.
 Out of frustration, in 1873 one of Waresville’s original residents, a gentleman by the name of Kinchloe, moved a mile north of the small village and donated land for schools, churches, and local businesses.
 By 1884 the entire population of Waresville had followed Kinchloe’s lead, and the post office was moved north, as well.
 At this point, Waresville was renamed Montana.
 Almost immediately after this, local officials discovered there was already a place named Montana in the state of Texas, so the town’s modern name of Utopia was adopted.